floybix/floybix.github.io/_posts/2014-09-26-temporal-pooling-mechanism.md

 pooling over a given input pattern, we need to come up with some candidate cells.
 I did this by "warming up" the system for 5000 time steps, then keeping the following 2000 time steps.
-I filtered them down to those with the given pattern (excluding the first step where a pattern appears, which is unpredictable), and selected the top 3 most frequently active temporal pooling cells.
+I filtered them down to where the given pattern occurs (excluding the first step it appears on, which is unpredictable), and selected the top 3 most frequently active temporal pooling cells.
 These are my candidates.

 It is then a simple matter to compute sensitivity, specificity and